PhoeniXAbhisheK/OnlineResources/README.md

 ## Here is a list of few online resources that I use commonly that help me save time, and learn about new technologies.

-### If you also have some to add to these, please feel free to open a Pull Request :v:
+### If you have some to add to these, please feel free to open a Pull Request :v:

 ---